 - Statement of Goals, Research Questions, and Specific Aims: Are the goals clearly aligned, achievable, and within the scope of the RFA?
-For Partnered-MSCI Awards, does the application represent innovative smoking cessation efforts that can be further adapted within the communities identified in this cohort to apply for additional TRDRP funding in the future or funding from another agency?
+For Partnered-MSCI Awards, does the application represent innovative smoking cessation efforts that can be further adapted within communities disproportionately impacted by tobacco-related illness and adverse maternal outcomes?
+Is the population under study appropriate for this award type?
 Are the research questions designed to address the scope of this RFA; do they encompass a reasonable amount of research activity for a two-year award?
-Is there a logical connection between the specific aims and a relationship to the RFA's long-term research goals? - Background, Significance, and Relevance to a Tobacco-Related Area: Does the community of interest include the specific vulnerable populations outlined in this RFA?
-Does this study address culturally-tailored maternal/fetal smoking cessation strategies?
+Is there a logical connection between the specific aims and a relationship to the RFA's long-term research goals? - Background and Significance: Does this study address culturally-tailored maternal/fetal smoking cessation strategies?
 Are the rationale and underlying proposed research question(s) well-supported and appropriately contextualized with consideration of social and structural determinants of health?
 To what extent is there evidence that the community-based organization or community members were involved in identifying and conceptualizing the approach to this RFA? - Research Plan: Research Design, Conceptual Framework, and Data Analysis Plan: Are the conceptual or theoretical framework, design (including composition of study population and strength of recruitment plan), methods, and analyses adequately developed, well-integrated, well-reasoned, and appropriate to the aims of the project and the nature of the Partnered-MSCI grant type?
 Does the applicant team acknowledge potential barriers that might hinder study activities and consider alternative strategies?
 Are the proposed sample sizes adequate to answer the proposed research question(s)?
 If an intervention is proposed, are the variables and relationships to be examined clearly identified and testable?
 Is a data analysis plan clearly described?
 Are project milestones well-defined with quantifiable measures that are appropriate for assessing the success of the Pilot phase award?
 Is the proposed work feasible?
 Is the research design aligned with the capacity and expectations of the community and community-based organization (e.g., whether a randomized controlled trial (RCT) design violates community or community organization norms or is a RCT identified by the community as an acceptable design)?
 To what extent does the team consider relevant social and structural determinants of health factors that might reasonably be expected to impact the project from a health equity perspective?